 Tools used by the sales team may include:

 There are also a variety of strategies that may be adopted in order to boost the prospect of successful marketing and sales.
-Marketing personnel may be expected to use such strategies as blog and social media marketing in order to build customer relationships and push leads through to the sales stage.
+Marketing personnel may be expected to use such strategies as a blog and social media marketing in order to build customer relationships and push leads through to the sales stage.
 The sales team might then adopt proven sales methodologies for the achievement of conversions.
 Such methodologies will focus on overcoming problems and satisfying needs; making prospective customers more likely to part with their cash.

 The marketing and sales functions should be considered in relation to the customer journey.
 A consistent approach must be taken; with the customer moving smoothly between each stage for the achievement of sales goals.
 Personnel within each department will have to communicate for the development and implementation of strategies accounting for the progression from cold customer contact to the closure of sales.
 The importance of this relationship was highlighted in a Hubspot report revealing that organisations with good alignment achieved 20% revenue growth on average annually; while those with poor alignment saw revenues decline by 4%.